Storyblok Raises $80M Series C - Read News

 With this, your design team can move on to creating the best optimal design to accommodate the different types of customer personas and journeys to drive conversions.

-Section titled Optimizing your design to drive conversions Optimizing your design to drive conversions
+Optimizing your design to drive conversions

 It is a fact that design has the ability to drive conversions through different touchpoints of the customer journey/sales funnel - yet, when unoptimized, remains incognito to the eye of the customer.
 By breaking down the different design touchpoints that a customer interacts with (such as with a customer journey), your brand can better understand different motivational points that drive different types of potential customers to your site, and thus, drive a higher conversion rate, leading to a reduced bounce rate.